Gravitational

 gravitation on a fundamental level, and describing the phenomena in a classical

 form.
-The purpose of Hilbert-Einstein equations in GTR is to
+The purpose of Hilbert-Einstein equations in GTR is to find the metric:

 These equations do not